asalinas10/EmployeeDirectory_SQL/README.md

 employee_script.sql

 Summary:
 The "data" directory contains the CSV files that are to be imported into the SQL tables.
-The "EmployeesSQL" directory contains the SQL queries to create the SQL tables as well as perform data analysis on the created tables.
-"create_tables.sql" use this SQL query to create the tables for the database.
-"data_analysis.sql" use the queries in this file for data analysis.
-"ERD.png" - Entity Relationship Diagram - showcases the relationships of the tables
+The "sql_scripts" directory contains the SQL queries to create the SQL tables as well as perform data analysis on the created tables. "employee_schema.sql" use this SQL query to create the tables for the database. "employee_script.sql" use the queries in this file for data analysis.
+"ERD.png" - Entity Relationship Diagram - showcases the relationships of the tables.

 Import Order of CSVs: